bcrodrigo/nlp_reviews/README.md

 Follow the notebook located on the [jupyter_notebooks](https://github.com/bcrodrigo/nlp_reviews/tree/main/jupyter_notebooks) directory.
 The main finding is with regards to the class balances of the review Score:
 ![score_dist](images/review_score_dist.png)

 As seen in the graph above, the score of 5 is by far the most popular, compared to the other scores.

+## Preprocessing Pipeline

+**1. Balancing Data**

+As noted in the EDA, there is a class imbalance in the Score of the reviews, so we'll address it by:
+- Mapping the score from 1-5 to 0-2 (bad, neutral, and good respectively)
+- Remove duplicate reviews
+- Downsampling the category with the highest review

+ **2. Text Cleaning**

+In this step we'll remove text that doesn't convey any meaningful information such as
+- HTML tags
+- URLs
+- Excessive whitespace

+Note that at this point we're not removing any punctuation, numbers, or special symbols.
+I want to leave the text human-readable prior to the tokenization step.

+**3. Tokenization**

+We'll use the [spaCy](https://spacy.io/) library to perform:
+- tokenization
+- stop word and punctuation removal
+- lemmatization

 ## Modelling